Clyde Foster: Heading to NASA

-Foster left Selma and became a mathematician technician at the Army Ballistic Missile Agency, at Redstone Arsenal in Huntsville, Alabama, as part of a team that did calculations for rockets.
-ABMA became part of NASA in 1958, and in 1960, he and a group of colleagues were transferred to NASA's Marshall Space Flight Center, which had just been founded.
-He was assigned a position as a mathematician and instructor in the Computation Laboratory.
+ABMA became part of NASA in 1958.
+In 1960, Foster and a group of colleagues were transferred to NASA's Marshall Space Flight Center, which had just been founded.
 Around that time Foster was considering leaving, but President John F. Kennedy's announcement that the new administration would charge NASA to go to the Moon made him stay.
 Foster worked regularly as a recruiter, trying to attract black workers to Marshall.
-The problem, both for hiring new workers and promoting current workers at NASA, was that training was required, and while NASA itself, as a federal entity, did not segregate, its location in a segregated state meant that employees and future employees who were African-American could not attend the kinds of training programs they needed in order to be hired or promoted, since those were held in public facilities, which were segregated (such as ballrooms of hotels that allowed whites only).
+He was almost universally unsuccessful.
+He, "found quite a few," he said, "and they just, some came in just left the next day."